 The Spaniard, interim boss at Stamford Bridge from November 2012 until May 2013, said Terry could not play more than two games in a week and in that season he made just 14 league appearances.

-His revival during Mourinho's second spell at Chelsea played a major role in the club's most recent Premier League title win.
+His revival during Mourinho's second spell at Chelsea played a major role in the club's 2014-15 title triumph.